 The heart has 4 valves:

-- The aortic valve and pulmonary valve controls blood flow out of the ventricles.
+The aortic valve and pulmonary valve control blood flow out of the ventricles.

 In some cases, aortic valve issues may not show any external symptoms, however, in case they do exhibit then it may include Heart Murmurs, Angina or Chest pain, irregular heart rhythm, Difficulties with breathing and Bouts of fainting.